PreslavKisyov/GPS-Image-Verification/README.md

 ### Additional Information ###
 Both files must be passed through in that exact order.
 The negative file comes before the positive one, as shown in the examples above.
 Both files should have the following layout:<br/>
 **SimilarityValue**<br/>

 **0.50**<br/>
 **0.60**<br/>
-To extract those values, there is a commented out method in the **verificationTool.py**, that saves two files given the values predicted by the model.
+To extract those values, there is a commented-out method in the **verificationTool.py**, that saves two files given the values predicted by the model.
 It can be found in the **test** function.

 # List of Used Libraries #
 **Keras** - 2.3.1<br/>